University of East London

 Dear Candidate,

-Thank you for your interest in our Head of Department roles at University of East London (UEL).
+Thank you for your interest in our Head of Department role at University of East London (UEL).
 We are the most socially inclusive and representative university in the UK, providing life-changing education to students from the London Borough of Newham, the UK, the Commonwealth and beyond.
 This year sees the 125th anniversary of its founding as the ‘people’s university’, proud to continue pioneering futures, now for the 4th and 5th industrial revolution.

 Our Stratford Health Campus is home to our state-of-the-art Hospital and Primary Care Training Hub.
 Recently visited by His Majesty King Charles III as part of our anniversary celebrations, the multi-million-pound facility is a European first in end-to-end healthcare education, demonstrating cutting-edge, innovative inter-professional practice and simulation technologies to enhance careers-1st learning, to tackle health inequalities, and to supply the healthcare sector with practice-ready professionals.